-Dan is a Mary Derrickson McCurdy Visiting Scholar at Duke University’s Marine Lab.
-His research focuses on the biological and physical characteristics of mesophotic coral ecosystems, and how these ecosystems may bolster the resilience of coral reefs in an uncertain future.
-More generally, Dan is interested in how metapopulations of animals and plants avoid extinction through population connectivity, or the exchange of individuals or larvae between sub-populations.
+Welcome!
+I’m a coral reef ecologist, and the Mary Derrickson McCurdy Visiting Scholar at Duke University’s Marine Lab.
+My research focuses on coral reef metapopulations and refugia, including mesophotic coral reefs, and how these ecosystems may bolster the resilience of coral reefs in an uncertain future.
+My lab is interested in how metapopulations of animals and plants avoid extinction through population connectivity, or the exchange of individuals or larvae between sub-populations.

-Dan received his doctorate in 2013 from the University of Miami’s Rosenstiel School of Marine and Atmospheric Science, and was a Postdoctoral Research Associate at the University of the Virgin Islands’ Center for Marine and Environmental Studies from 2013-2016.
+I received my doctorate in 2013 from the University of Miami’s Rosenstiel School of Marine and Atmospheric Science, and was a Postdoctoral Research Associate at the University of the Virgin Islands’ Center for Marine and Environmental Studies from 2013-2016.

 This site is always under construction!
-Please check out Dan’s Curriculum Vitae for more information regarding his research, teaching and work experience.
+Please look around, and check out my Curriculum Vitae for more information regarding my research, teaching and work experience.